 Know Your Loan Terms: Bigger Payments or More Interest

 This also means that you’ll pay a higher monthly fee, so be sure that it’s something you can handle with ease.
-The main issue here is whether or not you’d like to pay lesser interest during the loan term, or would prefer to pay more interest over a longer term in exchange for a lesser monthly payment.
-Only you can make this decision, and should be done after you’ve checked your finances and other important factors.
+The main issue here is whether or not you’d like to pay lesser interest during the loan term, or would prefer to pay more interest over a long time in exchange for a lesser monthly payment.
+Only you can make this decision and should be done after you’ve checked your finances and other important factors.

 Fixed vs adjustable rate mortgages